ianh/owl/doc/grammar-reference.md

 ## grammar.bb

-Here's the file bluebird uses to generate its own parser.
-This file is somewhat mysterious: it's written using the same syntax it defines.
+Here's the file bluebird uses to generate its own parser—you can read it both as an example of a grammar and as the definition of the grammar syntax itself.

 ```
 #using bluebird.v1